aceerez/Dokcer-App/README.md

 I call this app doKCer App on purpose  :)

 # Introduction
-Welcome to Docker App .
+Welcome to Dokcer App .

 This app let you control your docker with an easy mouse click.
 All you need to do just follows this instruction and start working.